Sonic Adventure: Design

 The levels were designed to feature gameplay similar to the original Genesis games and to take at least five minutes to complete.
 One of the biggest challenges the Adventure designers faced was transitioning Sonic's 2D style to 3D.
 In the Genesis Sonic games, the player simply had to go right to reach the end of a level, but in Sonic Adventure they could move in every direction.
 The designers created models for the stages before testing it as the player character, resulting in trial and error.
 This made Iizuka realize the importance of the game's camera.
 Some levels, such as the Lost World, were rebuilt dozens of times.
 Sonic Team split levels into parts to save memory.
 One particular difficulty was defeating enemies; in the 2D games, enemies were beaten simply by jumping on them, but this was harder to achieve in a 3D game.
 Therefore, Sonic was given the ability to target enemies in mid-air.

 Iizuka said the cinematic sequences were conceived to take advantage of the environments, "giving the player an element of discovery in addition to the platforming".
 The team also wanted to add elements unexpected in a platform game; for example, the level in which Tails sandboards was inspired by a group of sandboarders in Ica, Peru.
 Some levels reference past Sega games, such as Ice Cap (1994's Sonic the Hedgehog 3) and the Tornado levels (1995's Panzer Dragoon).
 When seeing the completed level designs, Iizuka and Naka decided to repurpose them for other player characters.
 Iizuka said they felt it would be "a waste if Sonic just quickly ran through the levels that we spent so much time creating".
-The first characters besides Sonic added to the game were Tails and Knuckles; Tails's stages turned portions of Sonic's levels into races, while Knuckles's treasure-hunting missions were designed as a contrast to the others' straightforward ones.
+After Sonic, the first characters added were Tails and Knuckles; Tails's stages turned portions of Sonic's levels into races, while Knuckles's treasure-hunting missions were designed to contrast with the others' straightforward ones.
 Sonic Adventure was the first time Amy was playable in a Sonic platformer, and Iizuka aimed to use her to add tension, such as hiding from pursuers, that Sonic's gameplay could not offer.